-On 25 May 2018, the General Data Protection Regulation will come into force across Europe.
-This legislation will replace current data privacy law, giving more rights to you as an individual and more obligations to organisations holding your personal data.
+On 25 May 2018, the General Data Protection Regulation came into force across Europe together with the Data Protection Act 2018 in the United Kingdom.
+This legislation replaced the former data privacy law and regime, giving more rights to you as an individual and more obligations to organisations holding your personal data.

 As a result of this new law and the likelihood of changes in practice and precedent over the next few years, this Notice will remain a live document with regular updates to help you access this information, along with information about the increased rights you have in relation to the information we hold on you and the legal basis on which we are using it.
-Please note that date above which will inform you when this Notice was last amended.
+Please note that date at the foot of this page which will inform you when this Notice was last amended.

 We are Gower Enterprises Limited, a company registered in England and Wales.
 We trade under the name E-Cigarette Direct.
 We sell electronic cigarettes, e-liquids and vaping accessories via our website and our retail stores and to our wholesale customers.
 We are based in Crofty, in South Wales and you can find our contact details here.